dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/edit-loan/edit-search.md

 <div class="note">
   <strong>Note:</strong>
-  HMDA Hero will only work properly within a Microsoft Excel spreadsheet.
-See the Prequisites section for more details.
+  The search functionality will only show existing loa
 </div>

 There a few options you can choose for downloading the HMDA Hero Micorosoft Excel Add-In.
 In effect, HMDA Hero is available wherever Microsoft Excel makes it available.